ufs-community/uwtools/docs/sections/user_guide/yaml/components/mpas_init.rst

 Describes the boundary condition files needed for the forecast.
 These will most likely be the output of the ``ungrib`` tool.

-interval_hours:
-"""""""""""""""
+  **interval_hours:**

   Frequency interval of the given files, in integer hours.

-length:
-"""""""
+  **length:**

   The length of the forecast in integer hours.

-offset:
-"""""""
+  **offset:**

   How many hours earlier the external model used for boundary conditions started compared to the desired forecast cycle, in integer hours.

-path:
-"""""
+  **path:**

 An absolute path to the output of the ``ungrib`` tool that will be used to prepare MPAS-ready initial and lateral boundary conditions.
 The names of the files are specified in the ``streams.init_atmosphere`` XML file, and may be specified in the ``streams: values:`` block of the driver YAML.

 files_to_copy: